 A Musing That Bears Consideration…

 What would it mean if reality were infinite?
 Truly infinite?
 If every permutation of matter, energy, physics, and causality existed somewhere out there in the vast unknown?

-A few universes over, Hamlet would be authored by an immortal monkey banging randomly at a typewriter.
+A few universes over, Hamlet would be authored by an immortal monkey, banging randomly at a newsroom typewriter.
 Fictional heroes would live actual lives in adjacent dimensions.
-From what I understand, physicists and philosophers (and please research this for yourself; I’m not a scholar) allow for scenarios where cause and effect do not dictate the expression of phenomena.
+From what I understand, physicists and philosophers (and please research this for yourself—I’m not a scholar) allow for scenarios where cause and effect do not dictate the expression of phenomena.
 Time (which is needed for causality to exist, as condition A requires time to produce interaction B, and is once again needed to express result C from interaction B) is a construct borne from the expansion of the universe, and is affected by factors like gravity and speed.
-If you consider this a pie-in-the-sky idea with no bearing on your daily life, look no further than your GPS app.
-A GPS satellite must account for gravity-borne time slippage, or it will end up sending us erroneous data.
+If you consider this a pie-in-the-sky idea with little to no bearing on your daily life, look no further than your GPS app.
+A GPS satellite must account for gravity-borne time slippage, or it will end up sending us faulty data.